-Scholarships are available for non music majors.
+Scholarships are available for non-music majors.
 A simple audition is required.

-University Singers and Schola Cantorum present three major concerts a year, lead the Christmas Convocation, and are performance active in the greater Houston community.
+University Singers and Schola Cantorum present three major concerts a year, lead the Christmas Convocation, and perform in the greater Houston community.
 Interested singers should contact Dr. John Yarrington at 281-649-3027 or jyarrington@hbu.edu.